Article II: College Conduct System

 G. Interim Suspension – A student may receive an interim suspension immediately pending a fair Hearing, should the Director of Student Rights & Responsibilities or the Vice President for Student Life judge that the student’s continued presence would be a danger to him/herself or to others, or would pose an immediate threat of disruptive interference with the normal conduct of functions and activities of the institution.
 While awaiting a Hearing, the student shall be denied access to the campus, including on campus and online classes.
 Every effort will be made to convene an appropriate Hearing as soon as possible.

 H. Suspension - Dismissal from the college and removal from residence (if appropriate) for a period of time with the possibility of readmission.
 Suspensions are normally immediate, but may also be delayed until the end of a semester, if found to be appropriate.
 Suspension will be noted on the student's transcript as “suspended after the finding of responsibility for a code of conduct violation.”
 See the Academic Programs and Services Handbook for further information on the effect a suspension will have on semester grades.
 Students should contact the Financial Aid Office for information on the effect that suspension may have upon their financial aid situation.
 The parent/guardian of financially dependent students will be notified of this sanction.
 Suspended students are liable for all tuition and fees.
+If a finding of responsibility is vacated for any reason, the notation will be removed.

 I. Expulsion - Permanent removal from the college.
 The individual will never be permitted to apply for readmission to the institution.
 Expulsion will be noted on the student's transcript as “expelled after a finding of responsibility for a code of conduct violation.”
 See the Academic Programs and Services Handbook for further information on the result an expulsion will have on semester grades.
 Students should contact the Financial Aid Office for information on the effect that expulsion may have upon their financial aid situation.
 The parent/guardian of financially dependent students will be notified of this sanction.
 Expelled students are liable for all tuition and fees.
+If a finding of responsibility is vacated for any reason, the notation will be removed.

 J. Persona Non Grata - Individuals may be declared Persona Non Grata and would not be permitted to enter or remain on designated college property.
 Students suspended, expelled or who are suspended pending a fair Hearing will normally be declared Persona Non Grata.
 Individuals declared Persona Non Grata must make requests for and be granted preapproval to come to campus.
 These requests can be made in writing to the office of Student Rights & Responsibilities.